Aby King

-Abigail "Aby" King (born 1 March 1977) is a British novelist best known as the author of the Adventures of a Royal Dog fantasy series.
+Abigail "Aby" King is a British novelist best known as the author of the Adventures of a Royal Dog fantasy series.
 The first book in the series, Lupo & The Secret of Windsor Castle, was released on 4 September 2014, published by Hodder Children's Books.
-There are currently four books planned within the series, which is based on The Duke and Duchess of Cambridge's cocker spaniel, Lupo.
+There are currently four books in the series, which is based on the Welsh royal cocker spaniel, Lupo.

 Biography

-Aby King was born in London, to Lynda and Tom King.
-She was raised in Wimbledon Village with her half sister Louise and brother Oliver.
+Aby King was born in London.
+She was raised in Wimbledon Village with her brother Oliver.
 She came up with the idea for the Lupo series whilst walking her dog Lilly around Kensington Palace.
-She is married to Malte Richter and they share their home with two cocker spaniel dogs called Lilly and Maggy.

-Aby has had what you might describe as a ‘portfolio’ career.
-She has been an actress, a model, a TV presenter, a PA and a businesswoman – but always wanted to be a writer.
+She is a PA, but always wanted to write a children's series for her own kids.
 At school she was inspired by Enid Blyton's The Magic Faraway Tree and scribbled fantasy and adventure stories.

-In 1991, when Abigail was 14, her mother died of leukemia.
+In 1991, when King was 14, her mother died of leukemia.
 The following year, her half-sister, the model and actress Louise Ashby, was seriously injured in a car crash in Los Angeles.
 The story of her long and painful recovery is told in her 2001 book The Magic of the Mask.
-In 2008 Aby's then fiancé Mark Sebire (property developer) committed suicide.

-Like Louise and her mother, Abigail has a background in the expressive arts.
-Aged 18, she wrote, produced and directed A Simple Girl for the BBC Short Film Festival.
-She then went on to find work as a model and actress.
-A keen amateur chef, she appeared as a contestant on Hell's Kitchen in 2005.
-She has featured in a number of television commercials, most notably Vodafone with David Beckham, Waitrose with Heston Blumenthal, The Bill and NSPCC (charity).